-In the event young people do use alcohol and other drugs throughout the celebratory period, it’s important they are aware of how they can reduce their risk of harm to themselves, and to reduce the impact on others.
+In the event young people do use alcohol and other drugs throughout the celebratory period, it is important that they are aware of what they can do to reduce their risk of harm to themselves, and to reduce the impact on others.
 Simple advice for young people includes:

 - Staying hydrated by drinking water.

 - Eat, and don’t drink on an empty stomach.

 - Protect yourself from the sun by staying in the shade, wearing sunscreen and a bucket hat.